ICSE Class 10 Physics Chapter 4 Notes

 ICSE Class 10 Physics Refraction of Light at Plane Surfaces img27

-• Shift, OI : Depth by which the object appears to be raised.
+• Apparent Depth: Depth at which the object appears to be present.

 Refractive Index, \({{}_a\mu}_m=\frac{Real\;depth}{Apparent\;depth}\)